How to apply

 For more information please visit our How is it Managed? section.

 Erasmus+ has opportunities for people of all ages, helping them develop, and share knowledge and experience, at institutions and organisations in different countries.
-Check out what opportunities there are for individuals like students, staff, trainees, teachers, young people and youth workers, and more.
+Check out what opportunities there are for individuals like pupils, students, staff, trainees, teachers, adult learners, young people and youth workers, and more.

 Erasmus+ has opportunities for a wide range of organisations, including universities, schools, education and training providers, think-tanks, research organisations, and private businesses.
 Find out more about the different opportunities available for organisations.